Posts: 245

 R. Imitator 'Cainarachi Valley' Froglets 8 and counting.

 Thanks Stu!
-I almost flipped when it wiggled all around for the first time Yes, it is an imitator.
+I almost flipped when it wiggled all around for the first time Big Grin Yes, it is an imitator.
 Right now that is all I have.

 I can't even imagine the little froglets!
 It is going to be so cool!